analytixncs/naviga-analytics-docs/docs/informer/hearst-implementation.md

 - **Object Map Pair** - --NO LONGER NEEDED-- The key/value pairs *was* extracted and used to create a lookup object in the **naviga.securityMapLookup** saved function
 - **SML Screen** - Informational value identifying which Naviga Screen this field comes from

-*However*, the fields that contain the information you need for the Powerscripts in the final dataset can simply be copied and pasted from the dataset.
-These are:
+*However*, the fields that contain the information you need for the Powerscripts in the final dataset can simply be **copied and pasted from the dataset.**  These are:

-- **Final Field Label Expression** - NOT USED in this dataset, but for informational purposes, you could use this code to **update the label of fields** with descriptions.
+- **Final Field Label Expression** - NOT USED in the final dataset, but for informational purposes, you could use this code to **update the label of fields** with descriptions.
+- **Final Object Map Pair** - --NO LONGER NEEDED-- The key/value pairs will be extracted and used to create a lookup object in the **naviga.securityMapLookup** saved function
 - **Final Condense Multi Valued Expression** - Used in the HNP Security dataset to convert multivalued fields to a string of values
-- **Final Object Map Pair** - --NO LONGER NEEDED-- The key/value pairs will be extracted and used to create a lookup object in the **naviga.securityMapLookup** saved function
-- **Final Alias Array** - the field array will tell us the fields in the mapping to process.
+- **Final Alias Array** - Used in the HNP Security dataset to the field array will tell us the fields in the mapping to process.

 #### Build the Final Dataset

-To transform a dataset with 300 columns to the above we will need to
+To transform a dataset with 300+ columns to the above we will need to

-- For every record, create these arrays:
+- The following arrays will be created:
   - UserGroup - will be the @id (User Group) field
   - SecurityFieldLabel - will be the column name
   - SecurityFieldValue - will be the column value